grpc/proposal/A55-xds-stateful-session-affinity.md

 ```

 * whenever a new subchannel is created (by the child policy that is
-  routing an RPC - see below), add a new entry to `overrideHostMap` with
+  routing an RPC - see below), update the entry in `address_map` (for
-  the subchannel address (i.e. the peer address) as the key and the value as
+  the subchannel address i.e. the peer address as the key) with the new
+  subchannel value updated in the tuple
-  `[subchannel, other equivalent addresses of the subchannel]`.
+  `[subchannel, health-status, equivalent addresses]`.

     * in Java and Go, we may have to wait for subchannel to be `READY` in order
       to know which specific address the subchannel is connected to before we